 - 4.3.1.
 See Note 12.6 to the annual financial statements regarding Bezeq's dividend distribution policy, which was approved by Bezeq's Board of Directors on March 13, 2023. - 4.3.2.
 On April 20, 2023, the General Assembly of Bezeq's shareholders (following the recommendation of Bezeq's Board of Directors of March 13, 2023) approved the distribution of a cash dividend to Bezeq's shareholders in a total amount of NIS 246 million (which, as of the day determining the distribution, is NIS 0.088922 per share).
 The dividend was paid on May 11, 2023.
 The Company's share of the aforementioned dividend is approximately NIS 66 million. - 4.3.3.
-On August 8, 2023, Bezeq's Board of Directors decided to recommend to the General Meeting of Bezeq's shareholders to distribute a cash dividend to Bezeq's shareholders in the total amount of NIS 392 million.
-As of the date of approval of the financial statements, the said dividend has not yet been approved by the General Meeting of the Bezeq shareholders.
-The Company's share of the said dividend, when approved, is about NIS 106 million.
+On September 14, 2023, the general meeting of Bezeq's shareholders approved (following the recommendation of the Bezeq Board of Directors dated August 8, 2023) the distribution of a cash dividend to Bezeq's shareholders in the total amount of NIS 392 million (which, as of the day determining the distribution, is NIS 0.1416805 per share ).
+The dividend was paid after the date of the report on October 11, 2023.
+The Company's share of the aforementioned dividend is approximately NIS 107 million.

 4.4.
-Investment in Bezeq
+Investment in Bezeg

-During the second quarter of 2023, the Company purchased 7,807,995 ordinary shares of the subsidiary Bezeq for a total amount of approximately NIS 37 million (of which approximately NIS 10 million were paid after the balance sheet date).
+During the second quarter of 2023, the Company purchased 7,807,995 ordinary shares of the subsidiary Bezeq for a total amount of approximately NIS 37 million.
 After the aforementioned purchases and as of the date of the statements, the Company holds 27.08% of the issued share capital and voting rights in Bezeq.